SimonWang-SYP/Leetcode/Leetcode Solution/leetcode-Daily-Challenge-2024:01:02.md

 Leetcode 2610(Daily-Challenge 2024/01/02)
-Probelem name:Convert an Array Into a 2D Array With Conditions
+Convert an Array Into a 2D Array With Conditions

 Author Simon Wang
 Email: dodomicc@outlook.com